FluffyRudy/pygame_utility/README.md

 ## Features

 - Utility functions for image loading and processing.
+- Utility class for loading map from tiled map editor.
 - Sorting utilities for managing file names with numeric parts.
 Images are sorted numerically based on any numeric values in their filenames, rather than lexicographically.

 ## Installation